LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/005-ingesting-dynamo-db-tables.md

 }
 ```
 Both roles should have the following policy attached to the role.
-Where ` -- TABLE ARNs HERE -- ` can be replaces by a list of ARNs for the tables that you want to ingest.
+Where ` -- TABLE ARNs HERE -- ` can be replaced by a list of ARNs for the tables that you want to ingest.
 ```
 {
   "Version": "2012-10-17"